zammad/zammad-user-documentation/extras/profile-and-settings.rst

       **Limit Groups** box to disable such notifications on a per-group basis.
       (You will continue to receive notifications for your own tickets.)

+   .. note:: Notifications are available to agents only.

    .. hint:: The contents of these email notifications
       can be customized on self-hosted installations.
       Administrators can learn more